PiotrWalczak2001/RustyWorkflow/README.md

 (work in progress)

 ## How to install
-In the future, after the first version is released, there will be an option to install the package from NuGet and through the command line but currently I am only sharing the code
+In the future, after the first version is released, there will be an option to install the package from NuGet and through the command line but currently I am only sharing the code.